 CEI will conduct meetings to inform a cross section of stakeholders of the need for high quality early childhood education through a series of summits focusing on policy, economic benefits, programs in neighboring states, program criteria, and collaboration.
 Early childhood development and learning ensures children are ready to learn when they go to school and have the foundation to build the skills necessary to be productive members of society and the workforce when they graduate.

-90% of the human brain develops between birth and age 5 — the most valuable time for preparing Mississippi’s children to enter Kindergarten and build a foundation for life-long success.
+Research shows 90% of the human brain develops between birth and age 5.
+This is the most valuable time we can prepare Mississippi’s children to enter Kindergarten and build a foundation for life-long success.
 Building a high quality, affordable early childhood development and learning system will contribute to the achievement of higher grade scores, a higher graduation rate and fewer grade retentions.

 Allies for Quality Care

-Through a competitive statewide RFP process the Mississippi Department of Human Services – Division of Early Childhood Care and Development awarded The Center for Education Innovation the Allies for Quality Care Program.
-This program serves eligible randomly selected childcare centers located in Hinds and Rankin Counties and will be implemented for 1 full year upon program start up.
-The focus of this effort is to address the programmatic needs of child care centers through evaluation and intense technical assistance.
-This program will provide direct assistance to participating centers in an effort to (1) improve the learning environment in each classroom, as evidenced by improved ITERS/ECERS scores, (2) improve the nutritional quality of food provided to children, as evidenced by menus and shopping plans approved by a nutrition specialist, and (3) develop operating budget for the program, including the identification and implementation of available cost-saving measures.
+Allies for Quality careserves eligible childcare centers located in Copiah, Hinds, Rankin, Simpson, Warren, and Yazoo Counties.
+The focus of this program is to address the programmatic needs of child care centers through evaluation and intense technical assistance.
+This program will provide direct assistance to participating centers in an effort to (1) improve the learning environment in each classroom, as evidenced by improved ITERS/ECERS scores, (2) improve the nutritional quality of food provided to children, as evidenced by menus and shopping plans approved by a nutrition specialist, and (3) develop an operating budget for the program, including the identification and implementation of available cost-saving measures.